mtulepkaliev/CryptoMonkey/README.md

 # CryptoMonkey
-A monkey can outerperfrom the stock market
+A monkey can outerperfrom the stock market<br />
-So why not the crypto market as well
+So why not the crypto market as well<br />
 Program that randomly trades cryptocurrency at random intervals

 ## DISCLAIMER